NicolaiNi/Omiqa.bioProjects/README.md

 ### Prerequisites

-(local) server or localhost, e.g. by using [XAMPP](https://www.apachefriends.org/de/index.html) or if python installed use
+(local) server or localhost, e.g. by using [XAMPP](https://www.apachefriends.org/de/index.html) or if python installed use following command in your working directory

 ```
 # if Python version above 3.X